 Website is recorded at cost less accumulated amortization.
-The website is amortized over its estimated useful life using a five-year straight-line method.
+The website is amortized over its estimated useful life using a five-year straight-line method and was fully amortized during 2020.

 2. SIGNIFICANT ACCOUNTING POLICIES - continued

 (e) Impairment of long-lived assets